 Fri October 30, 2020 - Sat October 31, 2020

 INHERITED MEMORY: BLOOD RUNS THICKER THAN WATER is a program of short films from Lebanon, Syria, Tunisia, Palestine, and their diaspora, guest curated by Róisín Tapponi of the Habibi Collective.

 INHERITED MEMORY: BLOOD RUNS THICKER THAN WATER

-Starting at 7 PM Central Time on October 30th, "Inherited Memory" will be available to watch via a Block live video stream, followed by Q&A. It will be available for a 24-hour period.
-Please RSVP through Eventbrite.
+Starting at 7 PM Central Time on October 30th, "Inherited Memory" will be available to watch on the Block's website and Vimeo page for a 24-hour period, followed by a Q&A. Please RSVP through Eventbrite.